unifiedjs/collective/organizations.md

 accepted.
 The enactor of the playbook is a lead of a team.
-The result of *removal* is that packages are deprecated and a repository is permanently deleted.
+The result of *removal* is that packages are deprecated and a repository is deleted.

-*   If the project includes packages published on npm, enactor (or a by the enactor appointed releaser) deprecates them when needed
+*   If the project includes published packages, enactor (or a by the enactor appointed releaser) deprecates them when needed
 *   Enactor deletes the repository on GitHub

 ### Withdrawal